lemonvde/pipott_site/content/TTRPGs/PF2e/Otari/The Story So Far.md

 ---
 # Session 09:
 After a much-needed rest in the dark recesses of the [[Gauntlight Keep|Gauntlight’s]] depths, [[The Party|the party]] emerged from their makeshift hiding spots, still weary but determined.
 The stench of rot still hung in the air, and the ever-present weight of ancient necromancy pressed on their minds as they steeled themselves for what lay ahead.

+[[The Party|The party]] regrouped in the reading room where [[Machival]] had earlier been blinded.
+From there, they discovered a set of stairs descending into a banquet hall — its long table lined with rotting food, skeletal remains scattered across the floor, and faint blue lights drifting near the ceiling.

+It didn’t take long for those lights to descend into the bones, animating them into a squad of [[Undead Skeleton|undead skeletons]].
+The fight quickly fractured the group — [[Glock]] and the still-blind [[Machival]] ended up fighting together, while [[Radagast]] held position in a corner, firing into the fray with his wolf at his side. [[Caligo]] animated his own skeleton to join the battle, but it was immediately struck down, forcing him to instead use wind magic in an attempt to knock the enemies apart.

+Despite the disarray, [[Glock]] cut one skeleton down and struck the ghostly wisp that emerged from its remains, his rage-fueled strikes cutting through incorporeal forms as easily as bone.
+However, the tide turned against them — [[Machival]] fell unconscious, followed by [[Glock]] after a heavy blow to the head. [[Caligo]], realising his staff was far more effective than a blade against brittle bones, managed to bring down several foes before also being struck down.

+[[Radagast]] ultimately turned the battle, channeling powerful healing magic that revived his fallen companions while simultaneously burning through the undead.
+His magic dropped one skeleton outright and weakened the rest enough for the others to smash them to dust once they were back on their feet.
+The will-o’-wisps that had animated the skeletons were destroyed in the process.

+The fight was dangerously close, but the party survived.
+With too many doors leading from the banquet hall and [[Caligo|Caligo’s]] warning of further danger nearby, the group decided to retreat upstairs to recover and plan their next move.

+---
+# Session 10:

 With cautious resolve, the group made their way into the library — a vaulted, crumbling chamber once dedicated to knowledge and arcane study, now filled with mould and crawling with the undead.
 To their surprise, the [[Ghoul|ghouls]] that inhabited the space did not attack.
 Instead, they greeted the adventurers with eerie civility. [[The Party|The party’s]] earlier betrayal of the [[Missing Osprey Thieves]] and feigned interest in joining [[Belcorra|Belcorra’s]] cult had granted them a twisted form of hospitality.